CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 Once you have loaded this page into the User VM, you should be able to see a page with a timer, which goes down from 10 to 0.
-Once it reaches 0, the JavaScript code on this page will send the set-temperature request tohttp://www.attacker32.com, and then reset the timer value to 10.
-Students need to use the DNS rebinding technique, so once the timer reaches 0, the thermostat’s temperature is set to 88 Celsius.
+Once it reaches 0, the JavaScript code on this page will send the set-temperature request to http://www.attacker32.com, and then reset the timer value to 10.
+Students need to use the DNS rebinding technique, so once the timer reaches 0, the the rmostat’s temperature is set to 88 Celsius.

 ## 5 Submission